 At the visitors center, there are displays and kiosks but the taxidermy specimens were out being cleaned that week so much of the learning center looked baren.
 Behind the center is a short trail displaying plants of the region and a small pond where you can catch a glimpse of the small and endangered desert pupfish.

-We took a short 3 mile drive on Goose Loop.
+We took a short 3-mile drive on Goose Loop.
 You’re not allowed to get out of the car as to not scare the wildlife.
-Along the loop there are several places to stop and view birds.
-At the long pond, we saw canadian geese, mallards, common mergansers, northern pintals, american wigons, and tons of american coots.
+Along the loop, there are several places to stop and view birds.
+At the long pond, we saw Canadian geese, mallards, common mergansers, northern pintails, American wigeons, and tons of American coots.

-Beyond the loop, we drove south along the level road along the Colorado river to Cibola Lake and the overlook.
-Although the lake was empty of birds that day, were were told that’s where the herons, pelicans and other waterfowl like to hang out.
+Beyond the loop, we drove south along the levee road along the Colorado River to Cibola Lake and the overlook.
+Although the lake was empty of birds that day, were told that’s where the herons, pelicans and other waterfowl like to hang out.